Check out these project management courses from Australia and abroad. Find the best one for you.

 PRINCE2 is a certification program offered by AXELOS.
 Different levels of certification are available.

-- PRINCE2 Foundation is a beginner’s certification, used as a prerequisite for all other PRINCE2 certifications.
-It consists of a 70-question, multiple-choice, closed-book exam, and there are no prerequisites for taking it.
+- PRINCE2 Foundation is a beginner’s certification, used to access other PRINCE2 certifications.
+It consists of a 60-minute, 60-question, multiple-choice, closed-book exam, and there are no prerequisites for taking it.
+You need 33/60 = 55% to pass.

 - PRINCE2 Practitioner is a certification that you’ll be able to apply to real projects.
 To be eligible, you need either the PRINCE2 Foundation or another PMI or IPMA certification (such as the PMP).
-The exam consists of 8 questions, each with 10 items.
+The exam consists of 68 questions and you have 150 minutes available.
 It is open book and the official PRINCE2 manual can be used.

-- PRINCE2 Agile Practitioner for project management combined with agile methodology.
-It requires the PRINCE2 Practitioner certification and consists of a 50-question open-book exam.
+- PRINCE2 Agile is for project management combined with agile methodology.
+Two certifications are available: Foundation and Practitioner.

 AIPM Certification Courses comes in several levels, and they all require you to be a member of the AIPM at an Associate, Member or Fellow level.